Sony PlayStation Vita (Wi-Fi)

 Touch My Katamari: I was very excited to see a Katamari game hit the Vita at launch.
 While it's an odd concept (you roll over items to make your Katamari ball bigger), it's extremely accessible, and the Vita's rear touch panel works great to stretch your Katamari.
 Pick up Touch My Katamari if you're interested in a game that you can pick up and play in short spurts.

-Most launch games will range in price from $30 to $50 (and for less when downloaded off the PlayStation Store).
-PSN-only games look to start at $10 and up.
+Most games will range in price from $30 to $50 (and for less when downloaded off the PlayStation Store).
+PSN-only games start at $10 and up.

 Online experience and PlayStation Store

 The preinstalled portable mini version of the PSN Store is actually a breeze to use.
 I downloaded Super Stardust Delta fairly quickly, and the Vita performed this in the background.
 The store interface is tailored for touch controls and is split up into two main categories, Game and Video.
 Similar to its PS3 counterpart, the store allows for movie rentals and purchases, and full Vita game, PSP, Mini, and demo downloads.
-Judging by the initial pricing, purchasing full Vita games from the Store will net you a discount.
-For example, Uncharted retails for $50, but in the PS Store it's $45.
+Judging by the initial pricing, purchasing full Vita games from the Store will net you a small discount.
+PlayStation Plus membership has also launched for the Vita and with it games like Uncharted: Golden Abyss, Gravity Rush and Wipeout 2048 can be downloaded for free.

 The 3DS and the rest of the portable gaming landscape

 Should you buy a PlayStation Vita?
-If you want the best overall portable gaming experience, yes.
+If you're a fan of indie games it's almost a no-brainer.
+There are plenty of titles that launch simultaneously on PS3 and Vita, and one purchase allows play on both platforms.
 Sure, the cost of getting started is probably more than you thought, but the Vita's fantastic launch lineup, laundry-list of features, cool apps, silky smooth OS, and promising future definitely make a great case for owning one.
 Will Sony restyle the Vita at some point?
-Almost certainly.
+Almost certainly (they did).
 But in terms of a first effort, the Vita is a complete package.
+Where a lull in AAA games has evolved, the Vita makes up for with an impressive amount of indie titles.

 |Product Description||Sony PlayStation Vita - Handheld game console|